ipeychev/yui-modules-explorer/README.md

 Options:

 -h, --help                      output usage information

 -f, --file [file name]          The file to parse and extract YUI modules.

 -d, --dir [directory name]      The directory to traverse and extract YUI modules.

 -c, --classes [export classes]  Export class names in addition to modules

 -o, --out [file name]           The ouput file in which the information about found modules should be stored

 -e, --ext [file extensions]     The file extensions which should be parsed.
 Defaults to "js".

 -j, --json [file name]          Path to YUI data.json file.
 If not specified, "./data/data.json" will be used.

--ignode, --ignore-node [node string]  Ignore node string in files.
+-i, --ignorenode [node string]  Ignore node string in files.
 If not speficified, "#!/usr/bin/env node" will be used.

 -y, --yui-variable [var1,var2]  The name of the global YUI variable(s).
 Defaults to Y. Might be single value or an array.

 -V, --version                   output the version number

 Changelog